See also the post Cat prints of 2022

 Engraving on linoleum plates has been in my practice since the art school.
 It is a technique that allows me to work totally independently from beginning to end, meaning that I can experiment with only limitation my own strength.

-In the most recent works I experiment with white areas inspired by cloth design and pocket lining fabric.
+In this example (images) I experiment with white areas inspired by cloth design and pocket lining fabric.
 Although I have already printed two works on good paper, this series is ongoing.

 This print is called ‘White noise’ and is made with two plates.